dolev146/Ex1_OOP/README.md

 ## Screenshots
-this is how we tried to understand the method of random un python [Google Collab](https://colab.research.google.com/drive/1dkSnW-NIoo4lqPexWkW0YivdMyRu777n?usp=sharing)
+this is how we tried to understand how to choose with prefered answer in python by using [Google Collab](https://colab.research.google.com/drive/1dkSnW-NIoo4lqPexWkW0YivdMyRu777n?usp=sharing)
 ![image](https://user-images.githubusercontent.com/73783656/142256429-9cf944d9-35ff-4a83-adb4-d0c1b01cf454.png)